meteor/meteor/content/ui-ux.md

 - Blaze uses an easy-to-learn [Handlebars](http://handlebarsjs.com)-like template syntax, with logic like `{% raw %}{{#if}}{% endraw %}` and `{% raw %}{{#each}}{% endraw %}` interspersed in your HTML files.
 Template functions and CSS-selector events maps are written in JavaScript files.
 - React uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), with which you write your HTML in JavaScript.
 While it doesn't have the logic-view separation most libraries have, it also has the most flexibility.
 Template functions and event handlers are defined in the same file as the HTML part of the component, which usually makes it easier to understand how they are tied together.
 - Angular uses HTML with [special attribute syntax](https://angular.io/docs/ts/latest/guide/cheatsheet.html) for logic and events.
 Template helpers are written in the accompanying JavaScript file along with events, which are called by name from inside HTML attributes.
-- React and Angular enforce a better component structure, which makes developing larger apps easier.
+- React and Angular enforce a better component structure, which makes developing larger apps more manageable.
 (Although you can add component structure to Blaze by [following conventions](http://blazejs.org/guide/reusable-components.html) or using the [Blaze Components](http://components.meteorapp.com/) or [ViewModel](https://viewmodel.org/) packages.)

 <h3 id="community">Community</h3>